 This chapter provides an overview of the steps required to successfully install PGI compilers and tools.
 The remaining chapters provide the details of each of the steps.
 Specifically, the Licensing section describes licensing.
 PGI Installations on Linux describes how to install PGI in a generic manner on Linux, including how to install and run a FlexNet license daemon on Linux.
-Installations on Microsoft Windows describes how to install on a Windows system, and Installations on macOS describes how to install on an Apple macOS system.
+Installations on Microsoft Windows describes how to install on a Windows system.